 Porridge.
 Again.
 On the way to lectures today, the smell from the £2.50-a-pop coffee shops taunted me.
-I made a flask of instant coffee for my afternoon classes, which warmed me up but it doesn't exactly satisfy.
+I made a flask of instant coffee for my afternoon classes, which warmed me up but doesn't exactly satisfy.

 The porridge and coffee keep me going all the way through until dinner so there was no need for lunch (although this probably wasn't a great idea).

-Brunch is scrambled egg on toast then for dinner I fry up the remaining mushrooms (told you I was saving them!), half an onion and some garlic.
+Brunch is scrambled egg on toast, then for dinner, I fry up the remaining mushrooms (told you I was saving them!), half an onion and some garlic.
 I have this on toast spread with cream cheese.

-My mates go to the cinema but one stays in with me and we watch a DVD and eat carrot sticks until they get back.
+My mates go to the cinema but one stays in with me and we watch a film and eat carrot sticks until they get back.
 After popcorn, drinks, and the bus there and back, their trip to the cinema costs more than my entire week's budget.

 Last day!
 Brunch is the last egg, poached, on slightly stale toast.

-For dinner I make a big stir fry with all my leftover vegetables, the chicken breast that I butchered the end off to put in Monday's curry, and some more boiled rice.
+For dinner, I make a big stir fry with all my leftover vegetables, the chicken breast that I butchered the end off to put in Monday's curry, and some more boiled rice.

-I may have missed out on a few nights out, but I'm sure my liver will thank me for the detox, and staying in meant more time for uni work – I got my best mark yet on that essay I stayed in to do.
+I may have missed out on a few nights out, but I'm sure my liver will thank me for the detox, and staying in meant more time for uni work – I got my best mark yet on the essay I stayed in to do.